ichiro-its/ros2-ws-action/README.md

-# ROS 2 Build and Test Project Action
+# ROS 2 Build and Test Workspace Action

-This action could be used to build and test a [ROS 2](https://www.ros.org/) project from source.
+This action could be used to build and test a [ROS 2](https://www.ros.org/) workspace from source.

 ## License